 Phylogenies based on ITS and LSU nrDNA sequences show Agaricus (Gymnopus) acervatus as unique within the Gymnopus/Rhodocollybia complex.
 These phylogenies imply that a separate genus is necessary, and Connopus is proposed.
 Infraspecific morphological and DNA-based variation within C. acervatus suggests that a western North American clade might be reproductively isolated from the eastern North American/Scandinavian clade and that in this species complex the European and eastern North American clade might be conspecific.
 A Scandinavian exemplar is selected for bar-coding.
 Two GenBank sequences with name-phylogenetic placement inconsistencies are identified.

 Hughes, Karen; Mather, David A.; and Peterson, Ronald H., "A new genus to accommodate Gymnopus acervatus (Agaricales)" (2010).
-Ecology and Evolutionary Biology Publications and Other Works.
+Faculty Publications and Other Works -- Ecology and Evolutionary Biology.